-Configuring VLAN Groups

-Use the VLAN > Static (Add) page to create or remove VLAN groups, set administrative status, or specify Remote VLAN type (see "Configuring Remote Port Mirroring" on page 108).
+Configuring VLAN Use the VLAN > Static (Add) page to create or remove VLAN groups, set Groups administrative status, or specify Remote VLAN type (see "Configuring Remote Port Mirroring" on page 104).
 To propagate information about VLAN groups used on this switch to external network devices, you must specify a VLAN ID for each of these groups.

-- ◆ VLAN ID ID of VLAN or range of VLANs (1-4094). - VLAN 1 is the default untagged VLAN. - VLAN 4093 is dedicated for Switch Clustering.
-Configuring this VLAN for other purposes may cause problems in the Clustering operation. - Status Enables or disables the specified VLAN. - Remote VLAN Reserves this VLAN for RSPAN (see "Configuring Remote Port Mirroring" on page 108).
+- VLAN ID ID of VLAN or range of VLANs (1-4094).
+VLAN 1 is the default untagged VLAN. - Status Enables or disables the specified VLAN. - Remote VLAN Reserves this VLAN for RSPAN (see "Configuring Remote Port Mirroring" on page 104).